-4.7.3 Sampling fault messages via MOOGTERM
+4.7.3 Getting fault information via MOOGTERM

-MOOGTERM is the startup and commissioning program for servocontrollers and runs on an MS-DOS personal computer.
-The program is described elsewhere in this chapter.
+MOOGTERM is the commissioning program for the servocontroller and runs under MS-DOS on a personal computer.
+A description of this program can be found earlier in this section.

-The fault memory of the servocontroller can be sampled via the command "?F".
-There are two types of fault messages:
+The fault memory of the servocontroller can be read out with the command "?F".
+There are two different types of fault messages: